OData/odataorg.github.io/_posts/2016-01-13-external-data-integration-strategies-webinar.md

 date: 2016-01-13 16:17:23.000000000 +08:00
 author: Mark Stafford
 ---
+<small>The following is a guest post by Mark Stafford of Microsoft's OData team.</small>

 Join us on January 19th at 1:00pm Eastern Time for a webinar discussing external data integration strategies.
 This webinar is free of charge and hosted by Progress Software, Oracle, and Microsoft.
 To register for the webinar, please follow this link: http://forms.progress.com/wbr-odata-integration-for-saas